-• Regular Exams (10%2 + 20%=40%):
+• Regular Exams (12%2 + 21%=45%):

-Three exams will be given over the course of the semester, one in the form of in-class programming practice (20%), where students create and test short codes during class time, and the other two as paper tests (each worth 10%), which comprehensively examines students' programming knowledge.
+Three exams will be given over the course of the semester, one as an in-class programming test (21%), where students create and test short codes during class time, and the other two as online tests (each worth 12%), which comprehensively examines students' programming knowledge.
 All three exams are closed-book, closed-notes.
 See the attached course schedule for (tentative) exam dates.

-- If you miss a regular exam: If you miss an exam for a University Sanctioned Event you must notify me in advance so that we can arrange for you to take the exam in a manner consistent with its integrity.
+- o If you miss a regular exam: If you miss an exam for a University Sanctioned Event you must notify me in advance so that we can arrange for you to take the exam in a manner consistent with its integrity.
 You must also provide some form of documentation (performing arts program, competition schedule etc.) If you are seriously ill, you must produce a doctor's note no later than 24 hours after the exam has been administrated.
-In all other cases you will receive a zero for a missed exam. - If you have an OSSD letter pertaining to exams: You are responsible for making the appropriate arrangements at least one week prior to the exam date and time.
+In all other cases you will receive a zero for a missed exam. - o If you have an OSSD letter pertaining to exams: You are responsible for making the appropriate arrangements at least one week prior to the exam date and time.

-• Final (10%+25%=35%)
+Final (25%)